Skip to main content

 How is a limited company divided in a divorce settlement?

-There’s no straightforward answer to this, and it depends massively on your circumstances, but there are options.
-This can be a very complex process, so it’s usually best to speak to a legal professional first, and make sure that you’re protected and the division of any assets is treated fairly.
+There’s no straightforward answer to this.
+It depends massively on your circumstances, but there are options.
+This can be a very complex process, so speak to a legal professional and make sure you’re protected and treated fairly.
+We’ll go over a few potential options below, just to give you an idea.

 Where the limited company isn’t divided at all